hanggrian/openpss/README.md

  * Spek Test Framework

 Others include:
+ * MongoDB server.
  * Google's Guava, used mainly for its powerful multimap.
  * Joda-Time and SLF4J, brought by Kotlin NoSQL.
  * Apache POI and some of its commons libraries.
  * Personal libraries.

 #### How to build
-To open the project, you're going to need Oracle JDK 1.8 and IntelliJ IDEA.
+To open the project, you're going to need Oracle JDK 1.8, IntelliJ IDEA and optional SceneBuilder.
 Testing the app requires authenticated MongoDB server over IP address (or localhost).

 Then, simply follow steps below to build [releases]: